 The patients in the new study have “borderline” left ventricles (BLV), meaning the size of their left ventricles does not clearly lead to a clear consensus on which surgery is the most ideal to perform.

-Dr. Glen Van Arsdell, chief of the CHOC/UCLA Health pediatric heart program and chief of congenital cardiovascular surgery at UCLA Health, contributed pioneering research involving the benefits of using MRIs to assess BLV patients.
+Dr. Glen Van Arsdell, chief of the CHOC/UCLA Health pediatric heart program and chief of congenital cardiovascular surgery at UCLA Health, contributed pioneering research involving the benefits of using cardiac MRIs to assess BLV patients.

 In his smaller, single-hospital studies, state-of-the-art MRI technology has given cardiac specialists the best possible views of the left ventricle, which is expected to pump blood to the whole body.